Arlene Hansen, 48, accountant, Palmetto

 What is your worst investment?

-What have you learned about investing that you think all investors should know?
+What have you learned that you think all investors should know?

 How would you describe your approach to investing?